Miss May I: SharpTone Records, Shadows Inside, and Curse of Existence (2016–2023)

 On June 24, 2016 the band announced that they had left Rise Records and signed with SharpTone Records.

-The band enbarked on a headline North American tour in support of their sixth album, Shadows Inside, in 2017.
+The band embarked on a headline North American tour in support of their sixth album, Shadows Inside, in 2017.
 That same year, they joined The Amity Affliction as a part of Motionless in White's "Graveyard Shift" tour.
 In 2018, they toured North America once again on the Gore Core Metal and More Tour, as support for Gwar and Hatebreed.
 In early 2019, the band supported August Burns Red on their Dangerous Tour.
 They played Monument in its entirety in mid-2019 in celebration of its nearing 10th-year anniversary, they co-headlined the tour with The Word Alive with support from After Life and Thousand Below.

 In May 16, 2022, bassist and clean vocalist Ryan Neff joined As I Lay Dying as replacement for their former bassist Josh Gilbert.

 On September 2, 2022, the band released their seventh studio album, Curse of Existence.